What's on this page?

 MetroCards are electronic fare cards for use on subways and buses in the five boroughs.
 Choose between refillable "debit" cards or unlimited weekly and monthly cards.
 MetroCards are available for purchase in all subway stops.

-Columbia University Information Technology (CUIT)'s technology services provide Columbia with central computing and communications including: telephones, email, web publishing, computer labs / electronic classrooms, course management and student information applications, office and administrative applications, high-speed campus Ethernet and wireless networks.
+Columbia University Information Technology (CUIT) supports the entire Columbia community with central computing and communications IT services including: telephones, email, web publishing, computer labs / electronic classrooms, office and administrative applications, high-speed campus Ethernet and wireless networks.